Free Tutorial - Laptop Sleeve

 This tutorial is for a 13" Powerbook, but it will adapt to any size, and is a useful technique for all manner of small electronica (see notes further down)

-First I took the seven fabrics on the left, and from each I cut four 4-1/4 inch squares
+First I took the six darkest of the eight fabrics, and from each I cut four 4-1/2 inch squares

 I laid them on my cutting mat in sets and divided like so, not quite straight, not quite in the middle.